+Meaning of exempt information 26

-xclusion of Access by the Public to Reports
+Exclusion of Access by the Public to Reports 27

-pplication of Rules
+Application of Rules 27

-rocedure Before Taking Key Decisions
+Procedure Before Taking Key Decisions 28

-1 he Forward Plan
+The Forward Plan 28

 Period of Forward Plan

-~ Contents of Forward Plan
+Contents of Forward Plan

 General Exception

-pecial Urgency
+Special Urgency

+Report to Council

-Г When an Overview and Scrutiny Committee can require a Report ا ت .
-21
+When an Overview and Scrutiny Committee can require a Report

-Cabinet's Report to Council Half Yearly Reports on Special Urgency Decisions
+Cabinet's Report to Council

+Half Yearly Reports on Special Urgency Decisions

 Record of Decisions

-N lotice of Meeting of the Cabinet
+Notice of Meeting of the Cabinet

 Overview and Scrutiny Committees Access to Documents

-C Rights to copies
+Rights to copies

 Limit on rights

-Δ dditional Rights of Access for Members
+Additional Rights of Access for Members

-~ Material relating to previous business
+Material relating to previous business

-Material relating to key decisions

-Nature of rights
+Material relating to key decisions Nature of rights

-27. 0
+27. Budget and Policy Framework Procedure Rules

-he framework for Cabinet decisions
+The framework for Cabinet decisions

-rocess for developing the framework
+Process for developing the framework

 Decisions outside the budget or policy framework

-Irgent decisions outside the budget or policy framework
+Urgent decisions outside the budget or policy framework

-year changes to policy framework
+In year changes to policy framework

-C call-in of decisions outside the budget or policy framework .35
+Call-in of decisions outside the budget or policy framework

-28. .
-37
+28. Cabinet Procedure Rules

-low the Cabinet operates.
+How the Cabinet operates.

-• Who can make Cabinet decisions
+Who can make Cabinet decisions

 Delegation of Cabinet Functions

 Conflicts of Interest

-Cabinet meetings
+Cabinet meetings 36

-Quorum .
-38
+Quorum

-Т he Conduct of Cabinet Meetings .
-38
+The Conduct of Cabinet Meetings 37

-Chair
+Chair 37

-Attendance .
-38
+Attendance

-Cabinet business .
-38
+Cabinet business

-Items for the Cabinet agenda .
-39
+Items for the Cabinet agenda

-29. -
+29. Overview and Scrutiny Procedure Rules

-Α rrangements for Overview and Scrutiny Committees
+Arrangements for Overview and Scrutiny Committees

 Overview and Scrutiny Committees

-Ν lembership of Overview and Scrutiny Committees .
-40
+Membership of Overview and Scrutiny Committees

-o-optees
+Co-optees

-leetings of the Overview and Scrutiny Committees
+Meetings of the Overview and Scrutiny Committees

 Quorum

-he Chair of Overview and Scrutiny Committee meetings
+The Chair of Overview and Scrutiny Committee meetings

-Vork programme

-genda items
+Work programme Agenda items

-olicy review and development
+Policy review and development

 Reports from Overview and Scrutiny Committees

-orward Plan
+Forward Plan

-tights of Overview and Scrutiny Committee members to documents
+Rights of Overview and Scrutiny Committee members to documents

-Ν lembers and Officers giving account

-Hastings Barough Council, The Constitution, Bart 4 (Draft for Cobinet and Council March 2012)
+Hastings Borough Council, The Constitution, Part 4

+(October 2017)

+Members and Officers giving account 42

-Attendance by others
+Attendance by others 42

-Call-in
+Call-in 43

 Exceptions

 Call-In and Urgency

-The Party Whip.
+The Party Whip

 Procedure at Overview and Scrutiny Committee meetings

 Matters within the remit of more than one Overview and Scrutiny

 Councillor Call for Action (CCFA)

 30. Officer Employment Procedure Rules

 Introduction

 Interpretation

 Recruitment and appointment

 Recruitment of Head of Paid Service and Chief Officers

 Appointment of Head of Paid Service

 Appointment of Chief Officers

 Other appointments

 Officers other than Assistants to Political Groups

 Assistants to Political Groups

 Disciplinary action

-Dismissal
+Dismissal 31.
+Procedural Appendices

-Consultation with members of the Cabinet on appointments and dismissals
+Minute's Silence at Council Meetings

+Honorary Freedom of the Borough

+rionorary Freedom of the Bolough